 With six overall lanes and few exits, I-475 is the preferred route around the Macon area for long distance travelers between the Midwest and Florida.
-Plans for the 15.83-mile-long bypass emerged the alignment for Interstate 75 between Forsyth and Perry shifted to incorporate a route through Macon.
+Plans for the 15.92 mile long bypass emerged as the alignment for Interstate 75 between Forsyth and Perry shifted to incorporate a route through Macon.
 The freeway opened to traffic in 1967, four years before I-75 through Macon was completed.1,2

 |SR 74 (Mercer University Drive) west meets Interstate 475 at a diamond interchange (Exit 5) near West Oak.
 12/15/01|